Confessions of a Cholera Girl

 (9:26 – 9:37)

-I guess it has been quite a few years since then.
+I guess it’s been quite a few years since then.
 And they had kids and the kids eventually had grandkids.
 And their kids and grandkids had gone back to Louisiana and had built a life for themselves.

 (9:38 – 9:56)